mmorrow24work/codespaces-examples/README.md

 - **Port forwarding**: Auto-detects `localhost:PORT`, creates public URLs, opens browser [docs.github](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace)
 - **VS Code native**: Browser or desktop VS Code with full extension support
 - **Multi-VM sizes**: 2-core/8GB → 32-core/128GB, pay-per-use after free quota
+- A codespace will suspend after a period of inactivity.
+You can specify a default idle timeout value, which will apply to all codespaces created after the default is changed.
+You will be charged for the entire time your codespace is running, even if it is idle.
+The maximum value is 240 minutes (4 hours).
+- Inactive codespaces are automatically deleted 30 days after the last time they were stopped.
+A shorter retention period can be set, and will apply to all codespaces created going forward.
+The default and maximum value is 30 days.
+- Your default region will be used to designate compute resources to your codespaces.
+GitHub can set your region automatically based on your location, or you can set it yourself.
+Codespaces are deployed to a subset of Azure regions.

 ## Pricing (March 2026)
 | Plan | Core-hours/month | Storage | Notes |